 What is Understanding Risk?

-The community convenes every two years at UR Forums – five-day events that highlight best practices, facilitate nontraditional partnerships and showcase the latest technical know-how in disaster risk identification.
+This vibrant UR community meets every two years, bringing together a diverse group of people from the private, public, nonprofit, technology, research, academic, and financial sectors.
+Every iteration of the UR Forum has produced new ideas and partnerships that have improved risk assessments and the communication of risk information, helping to integrate them into policy and development planning.
+These multi-day events highlight best practices, facilitate nontraditional partnerships and showcase the latest innovations in disaster risk identification.
 The community also holds smaller spinoff events at the municipal, national and regional levels.
-By the end of 2018, the community will have convened 11 spinoff events.
+By the end of 2020, the community has convened 19 spinoff events.
 To learn a little more about the UR Community, check out a keynote from the manager of the UR Community, Simone Balog-Way, who provided an overview at UR Boulder.

 For more information on the UR Forums see the following links:

 - 2014 UR Forum, London, UK